nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 # Once git finishes cloning, cd into the project directory with
 $ cd theodinproject
 ```

-With all that taken care of, run `bundle` and everything should be green.
+With all that taken care of, install all the gems with `bundle`.
+Everything should be green:
 ```
 $ bundle install
 ```

-Once bundle finishes, go to `config/database.yml` and write your username and password (only if you added a password) of postgresql for the development and the test database (leave the production alone).
+Once bundle finishes, go to `config/database.yml` and write your username and password (only if you added a password) of postgresql for the default section.
 Next we create and migrate the database:
 ```
 $ rake db:create
 $ rake db:migrate